About

 Accreditation

-The MScOT and MScPT Programs in the School of Rehabilitation Therapy are accredited by the Canadian Association of Occupational Therapists (CAOT) and the Physiotherapy Education Accreditation Canada (PEAC), respectively.
+The MScOT and MScPT programs in the School of Rehabilitation Therapy are accredited by the Canadian Association of Occupational Therapists (CAOT) and the Physiotherapy Education Accreditation Canada (PEAC), respectively.

 The Master of Science in Occupational Therapy (MScOT) Program